 Agorapulse’s scheduling tools make it possible for you to schedule Instagram posts ahead of time (including right from the mobile app).
+As of 2018 you can also publish directly to business profiles from Agorapulse.
 This makes the process of organizing your social media calendar so much easier, allowing you to plan posts for the perfect days and times.

 There are, however, several mistakes that users commonly make when trying to schedule Instagram posts; these mistakes can not only prevent you from getting the best results on your content, they can prevent you from uploading your post entirely.
 Let’s take a look at the four most common Instagram scheduling mistakes and how to avoid them.